DM2-ND/CiteExplainer/index.md

 In this project, we release 19 theme-related, infomation-rich, and appropriate-sized datasets for research of citation network of scientific papers.
 All the datsets are generated from [S2ORC](https://github.com/allenai/s2orc).
 We extract and clean the datasets following the principles below:

-- For each dataset, we take a typical paper in a specific domain as a source and get its k-hop neighbours (mostly k = 3).
+- For each dataset, we take a typical paper in a specific domain as a center and get its k-hop neighbours (mostly k = 3).
 So that the datasets are theme-related.
 - A dataset is a conntected component if viewed as an undirected graph, which makes sure there are no isolated nodes and each node can always find a path to another node.
-- The size of most datasets is 1000 to 10000 nodes, the largest is no more than 20000 nodes, and the smallest is no less than 500 nodes.
+- The size of most datasets is controlled between 1000 to 10000 nodes, the largest is no more than 20000 nodes, and the smallest is no less than 500 nodes.

 ## Dataset Description
+The datasets are available [here](https://drive.google.com/file/d/1Gv0pGj7OIFBkixNpkGoPet-DgjTCL8xa/view?usp=sharing)
 ### Summary of Network Statistics Notation
-- source_id: ID of the source paper of the k-hop graph
+- center_id: ID of the center paper of the k-hop graph
 - |V|: Number of  nodes
 - |E|: Number of edges
 - d_avg: Average degree (unweighted)